MilesCranmer/vim-stream/README.md

 as it gets.
 This translates every passed argument to: `exe "norm $1"`, meaning that you can run commands just like you opened the editor, starting at line 1.
 Use the same backslashes (`\<enter>`) as you do for exe mode.

+Modes are activated for all the proceeding args.
+You can to switch modes partway, by calling the flag for the other mode you want, or you can turn off any activated mode with `-t|--turn-off-mode`.

 Your default vimrc should be enabled by default, turn it off with `-d|--disable-vimrc`.